kantord/headson/README.md

   - Caps the number of lines in the output.
   - Incompatible with `--no-newline`.
   - Multiple inputs: `<LINES>` is enforced per file; add `--global-lines` if you also need an aggregate cap.
-  - Fileset headers, blank separators, and summary lines do not count toward the line cap by default; only actual content lines are considered.
+  - Per-file headers, blank separators, and summary lines do not count toward the line cap by default; only actual content lines are considered.
 Pass `-H/--count-headers` to include headers/summaries in the line budget.
   - Tiny caps may yield omission markers instead of bodies (e.g., `…` for text/code, `{…}`/`[…]` for objects/arrays); a single-line file still renders when it fits.

 - Interactions and precedence
   - All active budgets are enforced simultaneously.
 The render must satisfy all of: bytes (if set), chars (if set), and lines (if set).
 The strictest cap wins.
   - Outputs stay non-empty unless you explicitly set a per-file cap of zero; in that case that slot can be suppressed entirely (matching the CLI’s `-n 0` semantics).
-Extremely tight nonzero caps that cannot fit even an omission marker can also yield empty output; filesets/tree may show only omission counts in that scenario.
+Extremely tight nonzero caps that cannot fit even an omission marker can also yield empty output; multi-file/tree output may show only omission counts in that scenario.
   - When only lines are specified, no implicit byte cap applies.
 When neither lines nor chars are specified, a 500‑byte default applies.

-### Text mode
+#### Text mode

 - Single file (auto):